the-teachingRSE-project/competencies/competencies.md

 around similar core concepts but at the same time share a vision of how to update the scientific ecosystem to the age of digitalization.
 In this publication, we have tried to formalise these concepts.
-We have formulated a set of values that guide our actions in society to manifestly make RSEs part of the scientific community but at the same time, being Software Engineers, we cherish that we have to take responsibility for our tools.
+We have formulated a set of values that guide our actions in society, manifestly making RSEs part of the scientific community that shares the ideals of good scientific practice, but at the same time, being Software Engineers, we cherish that we have to take responsibility for our tools.
 We continue with core competencies that have been intentionally formulated abstractly without referencing any particular information processing device.